 I think simplicity is found only in abstraction.
 Even remarkably simple things–bare things–are immensely complicated.
 Material history and transient states fundamentally change how we see things.
-Everything and everyone exists in a state of change, and evidence of these changes complicates our mental picture of familiar things.
+Everything and everyone exists in a state of change, and evidence of this complicates our mental picture of familiar things.

-My work is concerned with surfaces: seemingly flat planes on which traces of the past are etched into the current moment.
-What at first appears to be insignificant and monogenous, becomes a record of multiple timelines converging at once.
-Change is inevitable, but photographs allow us to appreciate things at near-instantaneous moments, freezing that change where it can be considered more carefully.
+My work is concerned with surfaces where traces of the past are etched into the current moment.
+What at first appears to be insignificant and monogenous, becomes a delicate record of timelines converging.
+Change is inevitable for all things, but photographs allow us to freeze that change where it can be considered with careful appreciation.

 bottom of page